Carvana loses license to operate in Illinois

 SPRINGFIELD, Ill.
-(WTVO) — The Illinois Secretary of State says it has suspended the license of online auto dealer Carvana after the company failed to properly transfer titles on vehicles it sold.
+(WTVO) — The state of Illinois has suspended the license of online auto dealer Carvana after the company failed to properly transfer titles on vehicles it sold.

 The company is also accused of misusing out-of-state temporary registration permits, according to Automotive News.